cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 When ommitting this property, the mapping counts only to the "unnamed" key set.
 You can explicitly declare participation in the "unnamend" key set with  "/" as name.
-This allows a mapping to be used in mulitple key sets together with the unnamed relation.
+This allows a mapping to to inlucde the unnamed relation with other specific named relations.

 By setting the property to \["*"], you declare the mapping to be used in all relations of the table.
 Declaring '*' for all mappings of a table, will use the mappings for all relations of the parent tabled.
 This can not be